 We all need motivation along the way, and no matter how small the steps you have taken, they indicate that you are one step closer to what you want to achieve!

 Doing so not only motivates you, but it helps you to stay on track with your progress.
+You can try goal setting after 21 days to continue marching forward.

 It’s common and normal to doubt ourselves, but you need to understand that staying stuck and panicking for too long won’t do you any good.